Loose Motion After Eating Sweets: Causes and How to Prevent It

 Sweets contain high amounts of simple sugars like glucose, fructose, and sucrose.
 When consumed in excess, these sugars may not be fully absorbed in the small intestine.
 The unabsorbed sugar travels to the colon, where bacteria ferment it rapidly, producing gas and drawing water into the bowel.

 This osmotic effect can lead to loose motion after eating sweets, especially when consumed on an empty stomach or in large quantities.
+People who already experience frequent diarrhea may notice this reaction more strongly.

 | Cause | How it affects digestion | Example |